Functional Time Series Analysis Based on Records: Data Applications

-Figure \ref{DataFrance} shows the dataset (left) indicated in gray, whereas the functional records are indicated in colors ranging from white to red (heat colors), according to the order in which they appear.
-On the center of Figure \ref{DataFrance}, we plot only the record curves.
+Figure \ref{DataFrance} shows the functional records.
 We indicate the upper and lower records with different line types: upper functional records with a red dashed curve, and lower functional records with a blue solid curve.
-We observe only three upper records that correspond to the years $1818, 1832$ and $1871$.
+With MBD, we observe only three upper records that correspond to the years $1818, 1832$, and $1871$.
+Whereas with ED, we observe two additional upper records; $1914$ and $1918$.
 The rest of the records correspond to lower functional records.
-In particular, we observe that, after the last upper functional records in $1871$, a new functional record represents a lower mortality rate for almost all ages.
+In particular, we observe that, after the last upper functional records in $1871$ ($1918$), a new functional record represents a lower mortality rate for almost all ages.
 This suggests the presence of a functional trend.

 Finally, we apply our RB-functional unit root test to the dataset.
-On the right side of Figure~\ref{DataFrance}, we show the trajectory of the corresponding $N_{j}$ process.
-The test statistic value is $T_{n}= 3.54$, and the corresponding $5\%$ quantile from the asymptotic distribution under the null hypothesis is $q_{0.05}=0.59$.
+On the right side of Figure~\ref{DataFrance}, we show the trajectory of the corresponding $N_{t}$ process.
+The test statistic value with MBD is $T_{n}= 3.54$, and with ED is $T_{n}= 5.28$.
+The corresponding $5\%$ quantile from the asymptotic distribution under the null hypothesis is $q_{0.05}=0.59$.
 Therefore, we do not have any evidence against the $I(1)$ functional process.
 Thus, to model this dataset, we must consider the existence of both a stochastic trend and a functional deterministic trend.
 This is consistent with the findings by \cite{Hyndmanetal2007} that take into consideration the ARIMA models for the basis coefficients.
 However, our approach is more general, as we do not consider any specific model.